hkatzdev/WordLang/README.md

 To create an understandable sentence that compiles to a valid output.

-Would it even be possible to create a Polyquine compatible with WordLang?
+Would it even be possible to create a [Quine](https://esolangs.org/wiki/Quine) or Polyquine compatible with WordLang?
 How to [Write a Polyquine](https://codegolf.stackexchange.com/questions/37464/write-a-polyquine).

 * [The Ideas of Quine (1977)](https://www.youtube.com/watch?v=B2fLyvsHHaQ)
 * [Five Quines by Andy Balaam](https://www.youtube.com/watch?v=JQ_Fylah0Cg)